Teaching English to Speakers of Other Languages

 Why study Teaching English to Speakers of Other Languages?

-The University of Cincinnati offers online opportunities for the TESOL (Teaching English to Speakers of Other Languages) Graduate Certificate/Endorsement in response to the growing population of English language learners in U.S. classrooms and the academic demand at national and international levels.
+The University of Cincinnati offers online opportunities for the TESOL (Teaching English to Speakers of Other Languages) Graduate Certificate/Endorsement in response to the growing population of English language learners in U.S. classrooms, and the academic demand at national and international levels.
 The Graduate Certificate/Endorsement in PreK-12 TESOL is aligned with the TESOL International Association’s standards and the State of Ohio’s TESOL standards.
 In-service teachers who have a standard, current Ohio teaching license and teach within the State of Ohio may be able to get the Graduate Certificate and Endorsement upon successful completion of the program.
 Pre-service teachers in Ohio and those outside of the state are able to get the Graduate Certificate.
 Any pre-service and/or in-service teacher who wishes to teach English language learners can enroll in this graduate non-degree, professional development program.

 Admission Requirements